Best & Worst Toyota Highlander Years

 Worst Years: 2001, 2007

-The debut year 2001 model faced several challenges including transmission problems and air conditioning system failures.
-These issues led to a spike in owner-reported problems, tarnishing its initial reputation.
+The debut 2001 model stumbled out of the gate with transmission troubles and AC system failures.
+These issues led to a spike in owner complaints, tarnishing the Highlander’s initial reputation.

 Best & Worst Years For Toyota Highlander 2nd Generation (2008-2013)